Cholla-MHD: An Exascale-Capable Magnetohydrodynamic Extension to the Cholla Astrophysical Simulation Code: MHD Tests

-The MHD Einfeldt Strong Rarefaction test \citep{einfeldt_1991} creates a strong outflow and central vacuum state.
+\paragraph{MHD Einfeldt Strong Rarefaction} Figure \ref{fig:einfeldt} shows the MHD Einfeldt Strong Rarefaction test \citep{einfeldt_1991} which creates a strong outflow and central vacuum state.
 The diverging solution leads to an extremely strong and fast rarefaction where the energy is dominated by kinetic energy and as such can often reveal challenges for finite-volume methods with near-vacuum states, since some Riemann solvers will return unphysical solutions with negative density or negative internal energy.
 High values of the outflow velocity ($V_{out}\ge3$) can also lead to spurious oscillations in the solution. $V_{out} = 2$ was chosen for this test \citep{charm_2011}.
 Cholla performs well on this test with no spurious oscillations or unphysical negative values.